MicrosoftDocs/customer-insights/ci-docs/export-facebook.md

 - Segments only.
 - Facebook *customer list* type in [custom audiences](https://www.facebook.com/business/help/744354708981227?id=2469097953376494) only.
   > [!NOTE]
   > In some cases, you might see custom audiences of different types in the dropdown list.
-Selecting a different type other than *customer list* will result in a failing export.
+If you select a different type other than *customer list*, the export fails.

 ## Set up connection to Facebook Ads Manager